Welcome to

 High-functioning anxiety is one of those experiences that often goes unnoticed by others, and sometimes even by ourselves.
 On the outside, you may look composed, capable, and productive.
 You meet deadlines, show up for others, and seem to “have it all together.”

-Why Asian Pacific Islander Desi Americans Caregivers Need an Affinity Space for Support
+Why Asian American, Pacific Islander Caregivers Need an Affinity Space for Support

 Caregiving is deeply relational work.
 Whether you’re caring for aging parents, chronically ill family members, or loved ones with disability, you carry both visible tasks and invisible emotional burdens.
 In APIDA communities, these burdens often overlap with cultural expectations of filial piety, sacrifice, and duty.